Crypto-Port-App/Crypto-Port-App/README.md

 ## Known Issues

-Right now, the text in the text fields does not center nicely.
-This is a known issue and will be fixed in the future.
+- Issues with text placement in text fields
+- SocketException when fetching background image